emilioq/operating-systems/README.md

 # Operating System Principles

-These are program assignments for an "Operating System Principles" course.
+These are program assignments for an Operating System Principles course.
 All programs are done in C implementing the POSIX API in Linux.
 VirtualBox was used to run Linux OS.